-Threats and invective hurled at local health director who sought to postpone President Trump’s rally in Tulsa, emails show
+Threats and invective hurled at health director who sought to postpone Trump’s Tulsa rally, emails show

 “I’ve never seen this rapid loss of experienced expertise, leadership, at a time that we need it most, in the thick of a worldwide pandemic,” Freeman said.
 “It’s very demoralizing.”

-In the days ahead of Trump’s June 20 rally, increasingly agitated emails poured into Dart’s inbox from people who thought he should cancel Trump’s event.
+In the days ahead of Trump’s June 20 rally, increasingly agitated emails poured into Dart’s inbox from people who said he should cancel Trump’s event.
 If he didn’t, many said, he would have blood on his hands.

 “Do you want this on your conscience the rest of your life,” one person wrote to Dart the day before the rally.
 “Just for a job?”
 A doctor from Long Island, N.Y., wrote that Dart had a “moral responsibility” to demand that the mayor cancel the event or he would be “complicit.”